YunluZhu/SAMPL-analysis-v5-lab/README.md

 4. `Inter-bout interval pitch` shows posture/stability of fish.
 The timing parabola fit tells you their "preferred" posture, baseline bout rate (which can also be seen in IEI distribution plots), and sensitivity to posture changes.
 5. Kinetics tells you how fish coordinate propulsion and rotation in general. `fin_body` and `steering gain` demonstrate fin engagement.
 6. Lastly, check bout features (`Bfeatures_features` and `Bfeatures_4_by...`).
 Any subtle differences in the way fish swims can be picked up here.
 However, Jackknife resampling may "exaggerate" differences across fish with different backgrounds, so pay attention to the y-axis range.

+### What to analyze if bout number is limited

+See `Feeling Overwhelmed?.md` for more tips on data analysis.